mariadev/CourseApp/README.md

 ## How To Use

-- Clone the project and run it on Xcode 11 or above
+- Clone the project and run it on Xcode 11 or above.
 ---

 ## Author Info